Image

 Although manslaughter charges in Jackson County, MO carry serious consequences, they are not guaranteed outcomes.
 A well-prepared defense can challenge the prosecution’s case, expose weaknesses in the evidence, and, in some situations, lead to reduced charges or a dismissal.

-• Self-Defense or Defending Others: If you acted to defend yourself or someone else from immediate danger in the Jackson County, MO area, Missouri law may justify your actions, even in cases involving serious harm.
+• Self-Defense or Defense of Others: If you acted to stop immediate harm in Jackson County, MO, Missouri law may protect your actions, even in serious situations.

-• Failure to Establish Intent: If prosecutors can’t prove the required mindset, their Jackson County, MO case may fall apart.
+• Failure to Establish Intent: If the prosecution cannot prove the required mental state, the charges may not be sustainable in Jackson County, MO.

 • Not Truly Reckless Behavior: The State must demonstrate that you knowingly disregarded a substantial risk—not simply that an unfortunate event occurred.

-Talk to a Jackson County, MO Manslaughter Defense Lawyer Right Away
+Speak with a Combs Waterkotte Jackson County, MO Manslaughter Defense Lawyer Today

 Call (314) 900-HELP or contact us online for a case evaluation with an experienced Jackson County, MO manslaughter defense attorney.